-UK’s Johnson virus positive as new outbreaks appear in US
+Virus infections top 600,000 worldwide, long fight ahead

 The struggle to defeat the virus will take “weeks and weeks and weeks,” Cuomo told members of the National Guard working at the Javits Center.

 President Donald Trump invoked the Defense Production Act on Friday, ordering General Motors to begin manufacturing ventilators.
-Trump had earlier rejected Cuomo’s pleas for tens of thousands more of the machines and the governor’s calls to implement the Korean War-era production law.
+Trump had previously rejected Cuomo’s pleas for tens of thousands more of the machines and the governor’s calls to implement the Korean War-era production law.

 Trump signed a $2.2 trillion stimulus package, after the House approved the sweeping measure by voice vote.
 Lawmakers in both parties lined up behind the law to send checks to millions of Americans, boost unemployment benefits, help businesses and toss a life preserver to an overwhelmed health care system.